clstith/clstith.github.io/_pages/about.md

   - /about.html
 ---

 I earned my Ph.D. in Mathematics at the University of Michigan in 2025 studying mathematical general relativity.
 My advisor was Lydia Bieri.
+I'm currently looking for Data Science roles.

 ### Research interests: